leotaku/theist-mode/README.md

 ## Customization

-You can define your own theist commands easily, for example:
+You can define your own theist commands easily.

 ```emacs-lisp
 (defun theist-C-c (&optional arg)